Enemico/kvm-build/README.md

 Let me know if you have good ideas about how to implement a more sophisticated approach.

 Feel free to contribute and report bugs, or implement new features, possibly sending pull requests.
 Bring what you expect to find.
-Send me some flowers or buy me a beer if you find these tools useful.

 ### PREREQUISITES